altwalker/altwalker/docs/quickstart.md

 The `generate` command creates `path/for/test-project` directory containing `test-project.csproj` file, `Program.cs` and the code template for the model(s).

-## Custom Exector
+## Custom Executor

-If you are using your custom executor with the Http Executor, you can use the `init` command to generate an project directory.
+If you are using your custom executor with the Http Executor, you can use the `init` command to generate a project directory.

 ### Start from scratch